reactive-technology/hapi-joi-decorators/README.md

-# joi-typescript-validator
+# hapi-joi-decorators
-Thisrepository is elisvathi/joi-typescript-validator joi upgrade to match last hapi joi version Allows to create validation schemas by using typescript decorators using [joi](https://github.com/hapijs/joi) as a backend
+Thisrepository is elisvathi/hapi-joi-decorators joi upgrade to match last hapi joi version Allows to create validation schemas by using typescript decorators using [joi](https://github.com/hapijs/joi) as a backend

 Status: Work in progress